 ← Back to Grammar

-• Learn when to use present perfect for recent actions and life experiences
+• Use present perfect for recent actions and life experiences

-• Learn how to form the for actions before other past events
+• Form the for actions before other past events

 • Memorise common irregular past participles (hecho, dicho, escrito, etc.)